ember-cli-deploy/ember-cli-deploy/docs/v0.4.x/index-adapters.md

 title: Index adapters
 ---

 `index-adapters` take care of publishing bootstrap-index html that ember-cli builds for you.
-If you don't want to use `redis` as a key-value store for your index.html files if you are using the Lightning approach from Luke Melia's talk you could for example create a `cassandra`-adapter to use [Apacha Cassandra](http://cassandra.apache.org/) instead.
+If you don't want to use `redis` as a key-value store for your index.html files if you are using the Lightning approach from Luke Melia's talk you could for example create a `cassandra`-adapter to use [Apache Cassandra](http://cassandra.apache.org/) instead.

 Index adapters have to implement the following methods for `ember-cli-deploy` to be able to use them: